VII. WumanKinder: An Emergent Earthomo Transition in Individuality

 1. Systems Physiology and Psychology: Somatic and Behavioral Development

-A novel “developmental systems theory” conception by the Indiana University psychologists Esther Thelen and Linda Smith, and collegial others led to findings that the same complex dynamics which self-organize ecosmos and evolution are in similar effect to guide an infant’s and child’s advance in bodily maturation, visual perception, kinetic agility, self-other behaviors and sequential stages of cognitive education.
+In the 2000s and before, novel “developmental systems theory” by the Indiana University psychologists Esther Thelen and Linda Smith, with collegial others led to a growing perception that the same complex dynamics which self-organize ecosmos and evolution are necessarily in similar effect to guide infant’s and children as they advance in bodily maturation, visual perception, kinetic agility, self-other behaviors and sequential stages of cognitive education.